 Insectageddon: is global insect extinction real?

 Insects are called ‘the little things that run the world’ but are said to be declining globally – can we risk losing them?
+Watch this panel recording to find our the latest on this vital and contentious issue.

 News headlines in recent years have proclaimed that over 40% of all insect species are in decline, and many approach extinction.
 But are these numbers correct?
 Is the reality better, or even much worse, than we think?